- Is Your Dog’s Nail Falling Off Really a Problem?

 While others are minor cracks causing a little bit of bleeding, there are some instances when your dog’s nails are really torn off!

-In that case, the pain would merit enough attention to address it as soon as possible before it gets complicated.
+Therefore, you must address it as soon as possible before it gets complicated.

 And because nails are connected to the bone, it would easily lead to other complications like infection.